Rent an electric bike to get off the beaten path—and onto the very underrated Herzroute ("Heart Route") cycling trail of Switzerland.

 How to book: Reserve a bike online.

-PS : Did you know that the fairytale villages of the Alsace wine region is only a 2h30 train ride away from Zurich?
+P.S.
+The fairytale villages of the Alsace wine region are only a 2h30 train ride away from Zurich.
 100% the cutest place to go wine tasting, ever.